Chechia

-The chechia (Arabic: شاشية /aeb/) is a traditional headgear worn in the Maghreb.
-Close relative to the European beret, the chechia is originally a cap-shaped bonnet, colored vermillon red.
+The chechia (Arabic: شاشية /aeb/) is a traditional headgear worn in Tunisia.
+Close relative to the European beret, the chechia was originally a cap-shaped bonnet, colored vermillon red.
 Until the 19th century, the chechia was often worn surrounded by a turban.

 The chechia, which is flexible, should not be confused with the fez (known in the Maghreb as chéchia stambouli) which is rigid, conical and high in shape.
 The word chechia also designates the long soft cap, adopted by certain French colonial military forces, such as: the zouaves, the tirailleurs and the spahis.

 Etymology

 The word chechia designates in the Maghreb the cap that is placed on the head and around which a piece of cloth has been rolled for a long time to form the turban.
 According to the Maghrebi traveler and explorer ibn Battuta during his stay in Shiraz in 1327, the word chechia itself takes its name however from the adjective derived from Shash, name of the current Tashkent in Uzbekistan:

 "The next day, an envoy from the King of Irak, sultan Abou-Saïd Bahadour, arrived near the sheikh: it was Nâcir eddîn Addarkandy, one of the main emirs, originally from Khorâçân.
 When he approached the sheikh, he took off his head his chachiiah, which the Persians call "cala".